 Silky, creamy, and filled with smoky flavors, Smoked Gouda Mac and Cheese is the boss of all macaroni and cheese.

-If you are looking for the best mac and cheese recipe, the kind that you cannot stop eating because it is so addictively good, you’ve come to the right place.
+If you are looking for the best mac and cheese recipe, the kind that you cannot stop eating because it is so addictively good, you’ve come to the right place (though make a pit stop in the Netherlands to grab that gouda first…just kidding!).

 Mac and Cheese with Smoked Gouda

-I am thorough convinced that smoke gouda is put on this planet to create the best macaroni and cheese.
+I am thoroughly convinced that smoked gouda is put on this planet to create the best macaroni and cheese.

 I’ve had smoked gouda in so many different things – sandwiches, pizza, breakfast omelettes, with crackers, by itself…

 But none compare to its pivotal role in mac and cheese.
-Smoked gouda mac and cheese is the mac and cheese of all mac and cheese.
+Smoked gouda mac and cheese is the mac and cheese of all macs and cheeses.

 It melts in your mouth, ignites your tastebuds, and takes the meaning of mac and cheese to a whole new level.

-Smoked gouda mac and cheese makes the perfect side dish for holiday dinners or dinner parties.
-It’s like an ‘elevated’ mac and cheese, so it makes it a tad fancier, but the best part is, it is still so easy to make.
+Smoked gouda mac and cheese makes the perfect delicious side dish for holiday dinners or dinner parties.
+It’s like an ‘elevated’ mac and cheese, so it makes it a tad fancier and more indulgent, but the best part is, it is still so easy to make.

-Disclaimer: we don’t really just eat this for the holidays or special dinner parties, because we need this smoked gouda mac and cheese more often in our lives that that…
+Disclaimer: we don’t really just eat this for the holidays or special dinner parties, because we need this smoked gouda mac and cheese more often in our lives than that…

 Ingredients